ASIO Intelligence Professionals collect and analyse information to provide advice to senior management and government on matters of national security.

 Salary and Superannuation

-We accept applications for this role every day of the year.
-To be considered for our July 2017 intake, you need to lodge your online application before 2 October 2016.
+We accept applications for these roles every day of the year.
+To be considered for our January 2018 intake, please lodge your online application before 2 April 2017.
+Applications lodged after this date will be considered for our July 2018 intake.

 If you have any questions about the role or the application process, please call our recruitment team (during business hours) on 02 6257 4916.